L-mimosine synthase

-Thus, the two substrates of this enzyme are O3-acetyl-L-serine and 3,4-dihydroxypyridine, whereas its two products are 3-(3,4-dihydroxypyridin-1-yl)-L-alanine and acetate.
+The two substrates of this enzyme characterised from Leucaena leucocephala are O-acetylserine and 3,4-dihydroxypyridine (shown in its pyridin-4(1H)-one tautomer (1)).
+Its products are mimosine and acetic acid (CH3CO2H).
+The enzyme has a similar function to cysteine synthase and beta-pyrazolylalanine synthase from watermelon.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is O3-acetyl-L-serine:3,4-dihydroxypyridine 1-(2-amino-2-carboxyethyl)transferase.
 Other names in common use include O3-acetyl-L-serine acetate-lyase (adding 3,4-dihydroxypyridin-1-yl), 3-O-acetyl-L-serine:3,4-dihydroxypyridine, and 1-(2-amino-2-carboxyethyl)transferase.